kieranphilipbrown/train-times-app/README.md

 # The Train App

-Simple & clean train time tracking app.
+Simple & clean train time app using the Transport API.

 ### Features